- Introduction to Forensics (CSI WEST)

 - Survey of High School Anatomy & Physiology (spring semester)

 Jennifer has a passion for engaging all styles of learners and enjoys incorporating that passion into each setting for classroom instruction.
 Whether it is having a coffeehouse-style discussion, role-playing the class content, or using hands-on models, Jennifer’s goal is to make learning effective, fun, and memorable.
-She is delighted to have served seven years at WEST, where she has tutored Biology, Chemistry, Anatomy, Study Skills, and Literature.
+She is delighted to have served eight years at WEST, where she has tutored Biology, Chemistry, Anatomy, Study Skills, and Literature.
 Jennifer looks forward to a new year of personally supporting students while communicating God’s power, beauty, order, and creativity.

 - Apologia Physical Science